yojoots/libbitcoin-system-wiki/P2WSH-Transactions.md

 | --------------------|-------------------------------------------|
 | Output Script       | `zero` `[32-byte sha256(witness script)]` |

-The witness script is the redeem script for such a native P2WSH output.
+The witness script is the embedded script for the native P2WSH output.
 We can construct a P2WSH output script by populating a operation vector with the respective operations.

 ```c++
 // Witness script: Multisig.